systelab/studies/README.md

-# `studies` — Studies
+# Studies

-This project is an application skeleton of typical [Spring Boot][sboot] backend application.
+This project is a microservice skeleton based on [Spring Boot][sboot] for an Studies Module.

 ## Getting Started

-To get you started you can simply clone the `studies` repository and install the dependencies:
+To get you started you can simply clone the `studies` repository and install the dependencies.

 ### Prerequisites